TheAgentCompany/TheAgentCompany/workspaces/tasks/admin-qualified-bill-ask-for-reimburse/checkpoints.md

 ## Checkpoint 4 (1 point)

-Confirmed conversation about the correct reimburseable price ($215.03) in the chat with Mike Chen.
+Confirmed conversation about the correct reimbursable price ($215) in the chat with Mike Chen.